Free Printable Color Sorting Mats

 Do you have a child just learning their colors?
 Does your little one mix up blue and purple or yellow and orange?

-This set of color sorting mat features eleven colors: red, orange, yellow, green, blue, purple, black, brown, white, gray, and pink.
+This color sorting printable features eleven colors: red, orange, yellow, green, blue, purple, black, brown, white, gray, and pink.

 Each card features a child wearing the color and the color word.
 There are 66 color cards featuring six items for each of the eleven colors featured.